Keinta15/Magisk-iOS-Emoji/README.md

 Systemlessly replaces emoji font with iOS Emoji

 ## Samsung devices
-Samsung devices have a separate module on [Release](https://github.com/Keinta15/Magisk-iOS-Emoji/releases)
+~~Samsung devices have a separate module on [Release](https://github.com/Keinta15/Magisk-iOS-Emoji/releases)~~ (Potentially not needed anymore, check latest changelog)

 ## To-Do List
 - Find a way to delete the font on Data/Fonts/Files/random name folder to add compability to Android 12 (is the folder name completely random?)